 That is why I always ask people the question about responsibility and total ownership.
 You must hold the belief that you can control your responses to situations which you face.
 Belief that you can and will engage fully in developing solutions to any problems which you face is essential.
 You must also be prepared to choose to take total ownership.

-If I want to lose the extra weight, I have to do something about it.
+If I want to lose the extra weight, I must do something about it.
 Eat less, eat more healthily and exercise more effectively.
-If I go to a gym, I have to do the exercise – it will not be the gym’s fault if I do not – it will be my fault.
+If I go to a gym, I must do the exercises – it will not be the gym’s fault if I do not – it will be my fault.
 It is my responsibility.
 I can also work on portion control and food quality because again it is my responsibility to eat less and eat more healthily.

 What is the alternative to total ownership?

 The alternative is that you let life happen to you.
 You let events dictate your life.
 You let the actions, thoughts and emotions of other people determine what to get to do, think and feel.

 It could go well, or it could go badly.
 Either way you have no real part in it.
 You have no agency.